Create your own calculated metrics

 14. When you’re done, click Create.

-Use a calculated metric in custom reports and dashboards
+Use a calculated metric in custom reports

 To use calculated metrics in custom reports, follow these steps: